-As of December 31, 2020 and 2019, the Company did not have any significant unrecognized tax benefits.
-The Company had not accrued interest or penalties related to uncertain tax positions.
+As of December 31, 2022 and 2021, the Company did not have any significant unrecognized tax benefits.
+Interest and penalty charges, if any, related to uncertain tax positions would be classified as income tax expenses in the accompanying consolidated statements of operations.
+The Company has not any accrued interest or penalties related to uncertain tax positions.

-The federal and state income tax returns are generally subject to tax examinations for the tax years ended December 31, 2017 through December 31, 2020.
+The federal and state income tax returns are generally subject to tax examinations for the tax years ended December 31, 2019 through December 31, 2022.
 To the extent the Company has tax attribute carryforwards, the tax years in which the attribute was generated may still be adjusted upon examination by the Internal Revenue Service or state taxing authorities to the extent utilized in a future period.

-10. Defined Contribution Benefit Plan
+11. Defined Contribution Benefit Plan

 The Company sponsors a 401(k) retirement plan, in which substantially all of its employees are eligible to participate.
 Participants may contribute a percentage of their annual compensation to this plan, subject to statutory limitations.
-The Company did not provide any contributions to this plan during the years ended December 31, 2020 or 2018.
+The Company provided \$147,100 in matching contributions during the year ended December 31, 2022.
+The Company did not provide any contributions to this plan during the year ended December 31, 2021.

-11. Subsequent Events
+12. Subsequent Events